goavega-software/mustard/README.md

 ```

 ### Dashboard layout
-Instead of hard-wiring the layout in vue file, the layout can be retrieved from a backend API.
+Instead of hard-wiring the layout in vue file, the layout is retrieved from ```layout``` API.
 The API should return layout JSON data array in this form:
 ```typescript
 type layoutType = {
   component: string;